Australian Open: Gordon Reid and Alfie Hewett reach wheelchair doubles final

 |Coverage: Watch highlights on BBC Two, the BBC Sport website and app.
 Live commentary on the best matches on BBC Radio 5 live, 5 live sports extra and online.

-Britain's Gordon Reid and Alfie Hewett battled through three sets to reach the men's wheelchair doubles final at the Australian Open.
+British top seeds Gordon Reid and Alfie Hewett battled through three sets to reach the men's wheelchair doubles final at the Australian Open.

 The reigning US Open and Wimbledon champions came through 6-1 4-6 10-6 against Argentina's Gustavo Fernandez and Japan's Shingo Kunieda.

-They face French duo Stephane Houdet and Nicolas Peifer on Friday - a replay of the Wimbledon final.
+They face French second seeds Stephane Houdet and Nicolas Peifer on Friday - a replay of the Wimbledon final.

 Fellow Britons Andy Lapthorne and Lucy Shuker suffered defeats on Thursday.